c4dt/liquid_feedback/README.md

 # Liquid_Feedback

-Creating a docker out of file:///Users/ligasser/Programming/C4DT/liquid_feedback/INSTALL.html
+Creating a docker out of https://liquidfeedback.com/en/ They have a nice video on their site which summarizes the functionalities of the software.

 ## Build